iamzehan/think_bayes/README.md

 ___

 ## Chapter 3: Distributions
-A python library called `empiricaldist` and it's extended class [**Probability Mass Function**](https://en.wikipedia.org/wiki/Probability_mass_function) which comes as named `Pmf`.
+A python library called `empiricaldist` and it's extended class [**Probability Mass Function**](https://en.wikipedia.org/wiki/Probability_mass_function) which comes as named `Pmf` is extensively used in this chapter.
 Empirical distribution basically gives us distributions based on the data as opposed to theoretical distributions that we devised in examples the earlier chapters.
-Also several problems from Chapter 2 e.g. The Cookie Problem, Dice Problem etc. are also revisited using this distribution and it goes on show how theoretical inference differentiate with everchanging data.
+Also several problems from Chapter 2 e.g. The Cookie Problem, Dice Problem etc. are also revisited using this distribution and it goes on show how theoretical inference differentiate and is intrecately connected to the everchanging data.
 ___

 <i> P.S.
 The demonstrations here are for documentation & educational purposes only.
 The owner does not intend to infringe any copyrights.</i>